Eating Well Is Easier Than You May Think

 Finding the time to be healthier.

 Many people start their day with the best of intentions but for any number of reasons may find themselves swinging by the local drive-thru or phoning in a pizza to eat while watching TV.
 This behavior only further enforces less healthy habits.
 According to dietitians at The Johns Hopkins Hospital, you have a right to feel concerned about your future.
-A consistent diet that’s high in saturated fat, sodium, and added sugars can cause elevated blood cholesterol levels, high blood pressure, and eventually lead to obesity.
+A consistent diet that’s high in saturated fat, sodium, and added sugars can cause a number of health issues and eventually lead to obesity.
 But for many of us it’s hard to stick to a healthy regimen.
 This is where the support professionals can help you stay on track - even on those days when you’re completely frazzled.
 At Metabolic Research Center, we’ve got hundreds of recipes - many that were submitted by our very own clients - that guide you through creating wholesome meals in your kitchen using just the amount of time that you’ve got available.
 We know that most people don’t want to come home after a long day of work just to spend a long time cooking and cleaning the kitchen afterwards.
 Take a look at these two quick and easy dinners: Chicken Garlic Pizza or Easy Stovetop Shakshuka.

 Metabolic Research Center can even help with meal planning - cutting down the time spent gathering, planning, and shopping for groceries.
 Our online recipe collection can be browsed by ingredients or categories such as entrees, starters, soups and stews, breakfast items, smoothies and drinks, sides and veggies, meat lovers delight, desserts, and even holiday meals and snacks.
 It’s as easy as finding the recipes you want to try, jotting down the list of ingredients that you will need, and swinging by the store to get them.
 Nowadays grocery shopping doesn’t even have to mean entering the grocery store - you can just use your favorite store’s app for either home delivery or curbside pickup for this week’s groceries.